navcoin/NavHub/content/news/2018-11-16-the-navcoin-community-fund-is-live.md

 It connects to the blockchain explorer in order to prove you are a staker, which then enables your account to participate in the discussions.
 The platform can be used under a pseudonymous name (and there's no email sign up), so stakers don't need to worry about revealing any identifiable information.

+It also has a number of tools that make it easy to create proposals, submit payment requests, and vote on proposals.

 The other alternative to viewing proposals is the [NavExplorer website](https://www.navexplorer.com/community-fund/proposals/pending).

-These tools are designed to make it easier to view, vote and discuss proposals that are currently being voted on.

 ### How to create a great proposal?